mzakharo/birdnetapp/README.md

 BirdNET App for raspberry Pi 3/4+ that saves bird sightings to Influx, alerts over Telegram

 ## Assumptions
- - User has access to an InfluxDB instance
+ - User has access to an InfluxDB instance (you can get a free one at [influxdata.com](https://cloud2.influxdata.com/signup)
- - User has a telegram bot token and a chat id
+ - User has a telegram bot token and a chat id [Instructions](https://nocodeapi.com/telegram-bot-with-nocode-and-get-notifications)

 ## Installation
  - Clone BirdNet-Analyzer repository https://github.com/kahst/BirdNET-Analyzer.git  to `/home/pi`